Types of Yoga

 - Viradha (Austerity)

 Swastika Asana: Placing the two soles of the legs over the two shanks by bending the knees.
 Gomukha Asana: Placing the right ankle over the left flank of the buttock and the left ankle over the right flank of the buttock in such a way the front view is to resemble the appearance of a Cow’s face.
 Virasana: Mounting one leg on the thigh of another leg and standing motionless is Virasana.

 Yogasana: Pressing the anus with soles by folding the ankles cross-wise, one should maintain composure in the asana.

 Uttana Kurmaka Asana: Having established in Kukkutasana, one should press the neck with two shoulders and stretch his body in the supine posture with his face upwards like a tortoise.
 This is Uttana Kurmaka Asana.

 Dhanur Asana: Holding the big toes with the hands and drawing them towards the ear like a bow is drawn, is Dhanur Asana.
 Simha Rupaka Asana: Pressing the frenum of the prepuce in the reverse order with the ankles and stretching out the hands placed on the knees is Simha Rupaka Asana.
 Bhadra Asana: Placing the ankles below the scrotum on either side of the frenum of the prepuce and remaining attached to the ground with both hands is Bhadra Asana.

 Mukta Asana: Pressing the frenum of the prepuce with the ankles is Mukta Asana.

 Mayur Asana: Placing the palms of hands firmly supporting the sides of the navel with the elbows of the hands and keeping the head and legs erect like a peacock id Mayur Asana.

 Siddha Asana: Pressing the secret parts with the left foot, placing the right foot above the secret parts, and sitting erect Siddha Asana is assumed.
-Pascimottana Asana: Stretching the leg on the ground, touching the big toes with forearms, and placing the face on knees, Pascimottana Asana is established.
+Pascimottana Asana: Stretching the leg on the ground, touching the big toes with forearms, and placing the face on the knees, Pascimottana Asana is established.
 Sukha Asana: It is the posture in which comfort and steadiness are attained.
 Those who are weak and cannot do other yoga poses may go for this.

 The Master of Asana is the master of the three worlds.